spacenation/swiftui-sliders/README.md

 - Build your own sliders and tracks using composition
 - Highly customizable
 - Horizontal and Vertical styles
+- Range sliders with minimum/maximum value distance
-- Range and XY values
+- XY sliders
 - Different sizes for lower and upper range thumbs

 <center>